 Recommendation ITU-R M.1849-1 gives the technical and operational aspects of ground-based meteorological radars.

+[CEPT has carried out a significant amount of work to study coexistence between RLANs and new radar systems (not included in Recommendation ITU-R M.1638-0), in particular bi-static radars and fast frequency-hopping radars which operate in 5250-5850 MHz range.
+Neither CEPT Report 57 nor Report 64, however, provide recommendation on appropriate mitigation techniques necessary to protect these radars.
+In fact, as noted in the brief for agenda item 1.16, “Currently, the only realistic mitigation technique identified to protect radars from RLAN interference is the DFS (Dynamic Frequency Selection).
+However, the existing DFS techniques at 5 GHz have not been designed to protect radars that employ advanced and fast frequency hopping techniques as well as bi-static radars.”

+The absence of any identified viable mitigation techniques confirms that a requirement to protect new radar systems in Recommendation ITU-R M.1638-1 can be achieved only by precluding RLAN operations in the 5 GHz band.]

+or

-It should also be noted that there is already a significant roll out of WAS/RLAN devices in the band that have been designed to share with and recognise the radio determination systems contained in the original Recommendation ITU-R M.1638-0.
-There is no guarantee that these WAS/RLAN devices will be able to share with and recognise any new radio determination systems contained in the new Recommendations ITU-R M.1638-1 and Recommendation ITU-R M.1849-1.
+[It should also be noted that there is already a significant roll out of WAS/RLAN devices in the band that have been designed to share with and recognise the radio determination systems contained in the original Recommendation ITU-R M.1638-0.
+There is no guarantee that these WAS/RLAN devices will be able to share with and recognise any new radio determination systems contained in the new Recommendations ITU-R M.1638-1 and Recommendation ITU-R M.1849-1.]

+[The aim of the agenda item and the associated Resolution 764 (WRC-15), however, is to ensure that no undue constraints are imposed on the services referenced in Nos 5.447F and 5.450Afootnotes and then to take any regulatory action as appropriate.

-The aim of the studies is to ensuring that no undue constraints are imposed on the services referenced in these footnotes and then to take any regulatory action as appropriate.
+The aim of the agenda item and the associated Resolution 764 (WRC-15), however, is to ensure that no undue constraints are imposed on the services referenced in Nos 5.447F and 5.450A footnotes and then to take any regulatory action as appropriate.

+Considering that according to Cisco VNI, by the year 2020, up to 3 billion RLAN (Wi-F) devices will be shipped per year with almost all devices equipped with 802.11ac (i.e., 5 GHz band) and that functionality of all these devices is entirely dependent on access to 5 GHz, obviously, precluding RLAN operations in the 5 GHz band would be undue and unacceptable constraint.]
 The comparison of the technical characteristics of the meteorological radars given in Recommendations ITU-R M.1638-0 and M.1849-1, operating in the frequency band 5 470-5 725 MHz showed that both Recommendations contain the technical characteristics of the meteorological radars leading to the lowest interference protection level.

 In addition, an analysis of the relevant DFS detection by WAS/RLAN comparing the meteorological radars described in Recommendations ITU-R M.1638-0 and M.1849-1 shows that that adding a new reference to Recommendation ITU-R M.1849-1 to Nos 5.447F and 5.450A will not impose more stringent protection criteria on the mobile service, in particular RLAN/WAS, and will keep unchanged the protection of meteorological radars.